 - Merridale Ciderworks & La Pommeraie Bistro

 - Venturi-Schulze Vineyards and balsamic vinegary

 - Blue Grouse Estate Winery

 - Cherry Point Vineyards & bistro

 - Enrico Winery

-Enhancing the wine experience are a wide variety of fresh local products, available for sale at farmers markets in Duncan and South Cowichan, as well as several others in the area, or directly at the farms.
+Enhancing the wine experience are a wide variety of fresh local products, available for sale at farmers markets in Duncan, as well as several others in the area, or directly at the farms.
 You will also find many local products featured in our world-class restaurants.